Kong/kong/CONTRIBUTING.md

 **Please avoid opening GitHub issues for general questions or help**, as those should be reserved for actual bug reports.
-The Kong community is welcoming and more than willing to assist you on those channels!
+The Kong community is welcoming and more than willing to assist you on the above mentioned channels!

 [Back to TOC](#table-of-contents)

 ## Where to report bugs?

-Feel free to [submit an issue](https://github.com/Kong/kong/issues/new) on the GitHub repository, we would be grateful to hear about it!
-Please make sure to respect the GitHub issue template, and include:
+Feel free to [submit an issue](https://github.com/Kong/kong/issues/new) on the GitHub repository, we would be Pleased to hear about it!
+Please make sure to respect the GitHub issue template and include:

 1. A summary of the issue
 2. A list of steps to reproduce the issue
 3. The version of Kong you encountered the issue with
 4. Your Kong configuration, or the parts that are relevant to your issue

-If you wish, you are more than welcome to propose a patch to fix the issue!
+If you want, you are more than welcome to propose a patch to fix the issue!
 See the [Submit a patch](#submitting-a-patch) section for more information on how to best do so.